mit-dormcon/website/docs/about/funding.md

 [approved by dorm presidents](https://web-cert.mit.edu/dormcon/cert_minutes/2024-02-29.pdf), DormCon receives $10 of house tax from every dorm resident.

-In addition, beginning Spring 2026, DormCon is receiving ~$12k per semester to distribute to residence halls for large events from the MIT Division of Student Life in lieu of (now defunct) LEF/ARCADE funding.
+In addition, beginning Spring 2026, DormCon is receiving funding to distribute to residence halls for large events from the MIT Division of Student Life in lieu of (now defunct) LEF/ARCADE grants.
 This is in recognition of the value that undergraduate residence halls have on the student experience, and is fully distributed directly to dorms every semester based on request.
 Furthermore, DormCon annually funds campus-wide events such as Campus Preview Weekend (CPW), Residential Exploration (REX), and DormCon Apple Picking, as well as individual dorm events, inter-dorm events, and events sponsored by individual dorm residents.

 All funding requests are first reviewed by the DormCon Treasurer then voted on by the dorm presidents at a general body meeting, and a representative of the